hivtoolsresistance/hivtoolsresistance/README.md

 ## About the project

-This project is develop between a french Doctor Sandrine PEUGNY and french developper William ARNOUX.
+This project is developed between a French doctor Sandrine PEUGNY and a French developer William ARNOUX.

 ### Build with